ethanscorey/lfs/README.md

 Additionally, because LFS is meant to be customizable, there are a lot of decision points where I made a choice based on my own needs/goals.
 You may wish to make a different decision, so I'd highly recommend working with the [LFS book](https://www.linuxfromscratch.org/lfs/view/stable/index.html) to figure out where you would like to choose an alternative route and change the scripts accordingly.

+In fact, you will probably be better off using this repository as a _guide_ for creating your own automated LFS scripts rather than running it and waiting for it to give you an error.
+You may also wish to incorporate some of the packages included in Beyond Linux From Scratch into your build.
+In my experience, installing enough BLFS packages while still in the chroot environment on the host system is much easier than booting up your LFS build and wondering how to download packages without `wget`.

 ## Setup
 Because I'm building on a bootable USB, every time I power off the computer, I have to set up Ubuntu anew, which means reinstalling any packages needed to complete the rest of the build.
 This repository includes a script (`install-development-packages.sh`) to do just that.
 It also includes some packages used only for developing this repo, such as `vim` and the GitHub CLI.
 I'd recommend installing all of the packages (although you can adjust your `~/.vimrc` file to fit your preferences) so that you can make your own repo to reflect your customizations.
 To that end, you should set up your build environment with the following steps:
   1. Obtain a USB stick with adequate storage.
 I bought a 32GB Sandisk, but you can probably make do with less, as Alpine has a pretty small profile, and you'll be installing packages into RAM.